-Grumbling and complaining are cancers in a fellowship.
+Grumbling and complaining are cancers in a fellowship and a culture.

 They undercut joy, destroy unity and fill us with self-righteousness.
 They hide the light of Christ from both ourselves and those who know us.

-A church planter or a pastor needs to root them out like a skilled surgeon.
-Unlike a surgeon however, the preacher needs to start in his own heart.
-He needs to be ruthless in cutting out the disease at the first sign of symptoms.
+Whether you are a church planter, a pastor, or a member of a church you need to root out grumbling and complaining like a skilled surgeon.
+Unlike a surgeon, however, the follower of Christ needs to start in his own heart.
+He or she needs to be ruthless in cutting out the disease at the first sign of symptoms.
 There can be no debate.
-He has to get out his knife and cut.
+He has to get out a knife and cut.
 The sword of the Lord is the tool he needs.

 What might be the ingredients that create the first symptoms?